gl91306/bpp/README.md

 6. **Once you ran the `(for outsiders)` script at least once (and let it finish) then you can use the regular `Build Blender++` task.** Most "errors" thrown while running this are nothing serious and can safely be ignored.

 Apple Macintosh/Linux compatibility is planned but not guaranteed (for now).
 Make a PR please!

+## Why did you make this project?
+This application is meant to replace all the overpriced proprietary software out there that doesn't give you any freedom.
+I believe that computer software was meant to be free and open, and some desperate people from 1969 ([yes, literally](https://en.wikipedia.org/wiki/Proprietary_software#Origin)) decided to unnecessarily close monetize it.
+I know we all have to make a buck or two, but I really don't think software is the way to do that.